galaxyproject/iwc/workflows/README.md

 planemo workflow_test_on_invocation --galaxy_url <your_prefered_galaxy_server --galaxy_user_key <your_api_key> <workflow-tests.yml> <invocation_id>

+Note: If your workflow is using build-in indexes, note that the CI will use CVMFS.
+You can browse the available indexes at http://datacache.galaxyproject.org/.

 #### Add required metadata

 We now need to generate a `.dockstore.yml` file that contains metadata needed for [Dockstore](https://dockstore.org/organizations/iwc).